Keamo-getswe/suricata-lab/README.md

 ### Metasploit Reverse Shell - Leveraging the VSFTPD 2.3.4 vulnerability

 A Metasploit reverse shell enables an attacker to execute commands on a compromised system by having the target initiate an outbound connection to the attacker's machine, effectively bypassing firewalls and NAT restrictions.
-A vulnerability like vsftpd 2.3.4 can be exploited by injecting a backdoor, which spawns an interactive shell with elevated privileges, and used to create a more stable shell initiated from the victim.
+A vulnerability like vsftpd 2.3.4 can be exploited by triggering a backdoor, which spawns an interactive shell with elevated privileges.
+This can then be used to create a more stable shell initiated from the victim.
 This reverse connection grants the attacker full control over the system, with little risk of detection, as outbound connections are typically trusted by firewalls and other security defenses.

 Challenge: _Develop a Suricata rule to detect Metasploit reverse shell connections by monitoring for outbound TCP connections to known attacker IP addresses._

 Metasploit Framework was launched using ```msfconsole``` on the attacker.
-Using the service versions obtained earlier, an exploit for the VSFTPD 2.3.4 module was found and run using the following sequence of commands:<br>
+Using the service versions obtained earlier, an exploit for the VSFTPD 2.3.4 module was found, set up and run using the following sequence of commands:<br>

 <img src="https://github.com/Keamo-getswe/artefact-repo/blob/main/vsftpd-search.png?raw=true)">
 <img src="https://github.com/Keamo-getswe/artefact-repo/blob/main/vsftpd-settings.png?raw=true">